Faculty/Staff Development in Ecuador

 - Staff members must discuss use of leave time with their supervisors.

 - To be eligible, participants must be returning to Longwood in fall 2015.

 - Participants will be required to attend meetings/lectures prior to departure.
 They will also deliver a lecture during the travel portion of the program.
 Upon return, participants will make presentations or design units for their own classrooms or for a Longwood audience.
 Participants are required to attend all pre-departure activities and to comply with the obligations of this program.

 - Cost to participants is approximately $900.
 (NOTE THAT THE TOTAL COST PER PERSON IS AROUND $2200.)

 - The first $300 is a nonrefundable deposit and is due upon acceptance into the program.

-- If a participant withdraws from the program, he or she is responsible for reimbursing the university for all unrecovered funds (nonrefundable airline tickets, deposits for SELVA tour, etc.).
+- In addition, if a participant withdraws from the program, he or she is responsible for reimbursing the university for all unrecovered funds (nonrefundable airline tickets, deposits for SELVA tour, etc.).

-- Nonrefundable deposits ($300) are due mid-February).
-A payment of $350 will be due in early March.
+- Nonrefundable deposits ($300) are upon acceptance into the program.
+A payment of $350 will be due in December.
 The balance will be due in late January.
 (Contact Melanie if alternate payment schedules are needed.)

 - Faculty Learning Tour Application (interactive .docx - If you try to open this form from the website, you may receive an error message.
 To avoid this, right click the link, click "Save Link As" and save the file as a .docx document on your computer before opening.)